robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/07/2007-07-04-eclipse-shortcuts.md

 </div>

 <P>
-This is the Alt + Shift + X menu.
+This is the <kbd>Alt + Shift + X</kbd> menu.
 It contains short-cuts to various actions and works in the same way as the menu above.
 </P>

 <P>